Forgot password

 The two being friends doesn’t mean the Weary Traveler comes bearing good tidings, however.
 After greeting Gale and seemingly trying to meet a quota of words per sentence, the Weary Traveler reveals himself as Elminster Aumar, a name that may or may not ring a bell.

-If you spoke to Rolan, a Tiefling refugee in Druid’s Cove and aspiring wizard, you may recall him telling you he’s headed to Baldur’s Gate to train under the legendary wizard Elminster Aumar.
+If you spoke to Rolan, a Tiefling refugee in Druid’s Cove and aspiring wizard, you might recall him telling you he’s headed to Baldur’s Gate to train under the legendary wizard Elminster Aumar.
 This is that very same Elminster, and he has come to deliver a message from Mystra, the Goddess of the Weave (magic) and former lover of Gale.
-Elminster explains that Mystra has decided she will “consider what she considers forgiveness” if Gale agrees to something for her.
+Elminster explains that Mystra has decided to “consider what she considers forgiveness” if Gale agrees to something for her.

-In short, Mystra wants Gale to use the Unstable Orb/ticking time bomb inside his chest to destroy The Absolute—and himself, in the process.
-Elminster appears genuinely distraught to relay the message and clearly cares greatly for Gale.
+In short, Mystra wants Gale to use the Unstable Orb (the ticking time bomb inside his chest) to destroy The Absolute—and himself, in the process.
+Elminster appears genuinely distraught, relaying the message, and clearly cares greatly for Gale.

 Even if you protest, Gale agrees to Mystra’s deal.
 The way he sees it, he is on borrowed time regardless, and this way, his death can matter.
 (Why must Baldur’s Gate 3 hurt us like this?)
 Elminster casts a spell on Gale that stabilizes the Orb, meaning you no longer have to feed magical items to him, and you can finally sell those 25 useless necklaces you were hoarding as rations.